relsqui/pysnake/README.md

  * Collect all the treats in the sequence, in order, as many times as you can.
-   (The snake's tail demonstrates one complete sequence, starting from the head, at the beginning of the game.)
+   (The snake's tail demonstrates one complete sequence, starting from the end and finishing at the head, when the game starts.)
  * Every treat you collect is added to your tail.
  * Every time you collect a complete set of treats, a rock appears and impedes your path.